isuthermography/spatialnde2/doc/UsersGuide/source/usage.rst

 The QT windows operate in the main GUI thread and access from other threads (including interactive consoles) is delegated to the main GUI thread.

-Running in Anaconda:

-To run SpatialNDE2 examples with dataguzzler-python in Anaconda ensure that your evnironment has dataguzzler-python as well as SpatialNDE2 installed.
-Navigate to the folder that has the ``.dgp`` file that you want to run and call ``dataguzzler-python <yourexample.dgp>``.
-Check for error messages.
-If <dgpy> becomes the line header, then dataguzzler-python has started successfully.

 Creating an Interactive Viewer